pptfz/pptfz.github.io/docs/云原生/k8s/k8s安装/使用kubeadm在Rocky linux上安装k8s集群.md

 [kubelet-start] Starting the kubelet [wait-control-plane] Waiting for the kubelet to boot up the control plane as static Pods from directory "/etc/kubernetes/manifests"
 [kubelet-check] Waiting for a healthy kubelet at http://127.0.0.1:10248/healthz.
-This can take up to 4m0s [kubelet-check] The kubelet is healthy after 504.202261ms [api-check] Waiting for a healthy API server.
-This can take up to 4m0s [api-check] The API server is healthy after 3.519925387s [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config" in namespace kube-system with the configuration for the kubelets in the cluster
+This can take up to 4m0s [kubelet-check] The kubelet is healthy after 1.002491732s [control-plane-check] Waiting for healthy control plane components.
+This can take up to 4m0s [control-plane-check] Checking kube-apiserver at https://10.0.0.20:6443/livez [control-plane-check] Checking kube-controller-manager at https://127.0.0.1:10257/healthz [control-plane-check] Checking kube-scheduler at https://127.0.0.1:10259/livez [control-plane-check] kube-controller-manager is healthy after 2.315389204s [control-plane-check] kube-scheduler is healthy after 3.914227531s [control-plane-check] kube-apiserver is healthy after 5.503354225s [upload-config] Storing the configuration used in ConfigMap "kubeadm-config" in the "kube-system" Namespace [kubelet] Creating a ConfigMap "kubelet-config" in namespace kube-system with the configuration for the kubelets in the cluster
 [upload-certs] Skipping phase.
 Please see --upload-certs